Srik7212/Data-AI-ML/AI/Day 1 ( Congnitive Services )/Node.js/Part 2/lab02.00-Custom Vision/README.md

 ```
 Note:open .env in train folder and paste project id which you got after running the file on the command prompt.

-Step 2 :In this step we will create a tag for identifying images.To create tag run the following file in the following path :"Cognitive-Services-AI-Virtual-Trail-Blazer-Series/Node.js/Day 2/lab02.00-Custom Vision/Pizza/train/" on the cmd:
+Step 2 :In this step we will create a tag for identifying images.To create tag run the following file in the following path :"Data-AI-ML-master\AI\Day 1 ( Congnitive Services )\Node.js\Part 2\lab02.00-Custom Vision\Pizza\train" on the cmd:
 ```
 createtag.js

 ```
 Note:open .env in train folder and paste Tag id which you got after running the file on the command prompt.

-step 3 :In this step we wll will upload images with respect to tag which we created.To upload an image run the following file in the following path :"Cognitive-Services-AI-Virtual-Trail-Blazer-Series/Node.js/Day 2/lab02.00-Custom Vision/Pizza/train/" on the cmd:
+step 3 :In this step we wll will upload images with respect to tag which we created.To upload an image run the following file in the following path :"Data-AI-ML-master\AI\Day 1 ( Congnitive Services )\Node.js\Part 2\lab02.00-Custom Vision\Pizza\train" on the cmd:

 ```
 createimage.js

 ```
-step 4 :In this step we will train API after uploading all images for tags.To train API run the followng file in the following path :"Cognitive-Services-AI-Virtual-Trail-Blazer-Series/Node.js/Day 2/lab02.00-Custom Vision/Pizza/train/" on the cmd:
+step 4 :In this step we will train API after uploading all images for tags.To train API run the followng file in the following path :"Data-AI-ML-master\AI\Day 1 ( Congnitive Services )\Node.js\Part 2\lab02.00-Custom Vision\Pizza\train" on the cmd:

 ```
 train.js

 ```
-Step 5:In this step we will test the classifier for its accurancy.To test classifier run the following file in the following path :"Cognitive-Services-AI-Virtual-Trail-Blazer-Series/Node.js/Day 2/lab02.00-Custom Vision/Pizza/test/"on the cmd:
+Step 5:In this step we will test the classifier for its accurancy.To test classifier run the following file in the following path :"Data-AI-ML-master\AI\Day 1 ( Congnitive Services )\Node.js\Part 2\lab02.00-Custom Vision\Pizza\test"on the cmd:
 ```
 quicktest.js

 ```